dalalbhargav07/Dalhousie---Machine-Learning-with-Big-Data/README.md

 ### Assignment (Classification on Animals Daraset):

 In this assignment, classification algorithms such as **logistic regression, decision tree, random forest and naïve Bayes classifier** are modeled on the dataset using **scikitlearn** package of python.
 The results of the classifiers have been evaluated using cross-validation technique and statistical t-test.
-The directory for project is [here](https://github.com/dalalbhargav07/Dalhousie---Machine-Learning-with-Big-Data/tree/master/Assignment%201%20-%20Animal%20Dataset%20Classification).
+The directory for assignment is [here](https://github.com/dalalbhargav07/Dalhousie---Machine-Learning-with-Big-Data/tree/master/Assignment%201%20-%20Animal%20Dataset%20Classification).

 Thanks to Dr. Stan Matwin for desiging and teaching the course well.